Criminal Defense Lawyers

 Crime: Child Abduction by Person without Custody

-Wobbler: PC 278 is a wobbler crime.
-PC 278 may be charged as a felony or as a misdemeanor.
+Wobbler: Yes.
+PC 278 is a wobbler crime.
+This means that PC 278 may be charged as a felony or as a misdemeanor.

 Incarceration: Felony PC 278 jail sentence range: 2, 3 or 4 years (if probation not granted).
 Misdemeanor jail sentence up to 1 year.